apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

 ### Configuration Files (.config)

 Configuration files ending in `.config` use the format of the [Apache Felix ConfigAdmin implementation](http://svn.apache.org/viewvc/felix/releases/org.apache.felix.configadmin-1.8.12/src/main/java/org/apache/felix/cm/file/ConfigurationHandler.java?view=markup) (in version 1.8.12).
-It allows to specify the type and cardinality of a configuration property and is not limited to string values.
+This format allows to specify the type and cardinality of a configuration property and is not limited to string values.
+It must be stored in UTF-8 encoding.

-The first line of such a file might start with a comment line (a line starting with a #).
+The first line of such a file might start with a comment line (a line starting with a `#`).
 Comments within the file are not allowed.

 The format is: